 The objective of the Edible Campus project is to provide space at the Brayford Campus for students to grow their own food.
 A small number of heritage variety apple trees have been planted in open spaces around the Student Village to start the project.
-The next stage is to provide raised beds, which can be used for vegetable planting.
-The vegetables grown in these beds can be used by students or can be donated to other groups.
+There are also raised beds to grow vegetables in, these vegetables will be used by the chaplaincy for a soup kitchen.

 University branded KeepCups are available to purchase all Quad outlets on campus.
 These are listed below.

 – Minerva Building Quad Diner and Quad Express